cfreeman/hota-lowana/README.md

 This small javascript application uses a webcam and tensorflow to detect the prescence of people.
 It will adjust video playback speed, volume and saturation based on the amount of activity.
 More activity = faster, louder and brighter video.

+### DEVELOPMENT

+To build a demo:
-parcel build index.html --public-url https://cfreeman.github.io/hota-lowana/
+* parcel build index.html --public-url https://cfreeman.github.io/hota-lowana/

+To run a local development instance
-parcel index.html
+* parcel index.html

 ### TODO
 * ~~Remove debug scripts.~~